simplepad/tagger/README.md

 # Tagger
-Cross-platform Linux/Windows program for tagging folders and files, uses `libsqlite3`.
+Linux program for tagging folders and files, uses `libsqlite3`.